jpm09tmg/martin-painting-website/docs/ai_/risihi/AI_reference.md

 The solution provides safe deletion with user confirmation, proper error handling, and maintains data consistency between database and UI.
 The floating button was intentionally excluded per user request.

+### user propmpt
+this is urbn painter when we scroll through their main page we can see the testimonials from their client we are also creating painting website we need this feature in our website

+### AI response
+Created Testimonials.js component with auto-rotating carousel Created ReviewForm.js component for customer review submission Integrated both components into the homepage
+Set up Supabase database table for storing reviews Combined database reviews with existing hardcoded testimonials